 - The fourth column is the external URL of an image if you want your post to be a photo.
 If you specify both a link and an Image URL, the Image URL field will be ignored, and your post will be a link.

-Keep in mind that your CSV file must have the column names (Date, Message, Link, Image URL) otherwise it won't work.
+Keep in mind that your CSV file must have the column names (Date, Message, Link, Image URL, Label) otherwise it won't work.
 To make it easier for you, we have a created a Template with only the column names.
 You can simply download the Template, fill it with your posts using Excel (without changing/removing the column names) and upload it back to Publer.

 If you don't like Excel, you can also use Google Docs.
 Take a look at this working example.
 Simply make a copy of the Google Spreadsheet.
 Fill in your posts (without chaging/removing the column names) and save it as a CSV.